monkey-w1n5t0n/www.eli/_pages/useqapi/useq-timing.md

 ---

-Most computer music systems run with a fixed quantum, but uSEQ is a bit different.
-It runs as fast as possible, a bit like a game will try to run at the fastest fps possible.
+Most digital music systems run on a fixed update loop frequency, but uSEQ is a bit different: It tries to run and update as frequently as possible, given the task(s) it's been asked to perform.
+This is much like how many videogames will try to run at the highest FPS possible, given the complexity of the scene they have to render at each moment.

-Timing functions take a functional rendering approach; they take the current time ```t``` as an argument, and react accordingly.
+Timing functions take a functional rendering approach; they are "driven" by the current time ```t``` (or any time-varying value that's derived from it), and react accordingly.

-Much of the sequencing in uSEQ is done using phasors, ramps that rise from 0 to 1 in a fixed time period.
+Much of the sequencing in uSEQ is done using _phasors_: ramps that rise from 0 to 1 over a fixed time period.

 ## Timing Variables

 ### `time`

-The number of seconds since the module was switched on.
+The number of seconds since the module was last switched on.

 ### `t`

-Logical time;  the number of seconds since the last reset.
+Logical time, similar to the notion of playback transport time in most DAWs; the number of seconds since the last user-requested reset of the transport.

 ### `beat`

-A phasor, rising from 0-1 over the length of a beat.
+A phasor, rising from 0-1 over the length of a beat (dependent on the BPM and time signature).

 ### `bar`

-A phasor, rising from 0-1 over the length of a bar.
+A phasor, rising from 0-1 over the length of a bar (dependent on the BPM and time signature).

 ### `phrase`

-A phasor, rising from 0-1 over the length of a phrase.
+A phasor, rising from 0-1 over the length of a phrase (dependent on the BPM, time signature, and phrase length in bars).

 ### `section`

-A phasor, rising from 0-1 over the length of a section.
+A phasor, rising from 0-1 over the length of a section (dependent on the BPM, time signature, and section length in bars).

 ### `bpm`